How Does Custom Reporting Work?

 There are two ways to create your custom Molson Coors corporate responsibility report.
 You can browse the Responsibility section of our website and select Add to My Report for topics that interest you; or, you can go to our custom report builder (link to report builder page) and check the box next to each topic to prepare a report built just for you.

-We are integrating responsible sourcing standards into our newly centralized procurement function.
-Throughout 2012 we will continue to address the significant impacts of our supply chain and work closely with our suppliers to mitigate risks and leverage opportunities.
+In 2012, we continued integration of responsible sourcing standards into our newly centralized procurement function.
+Throughout 2013, we will continue to address the significant impacts of our supply chain and work closely with our suppliers to mitigate risks and leverage opportunities.

 President and CEO